pardeike/RimGPT/README.md

 **Note: There are currently no plans to adapt this to anything other than the APIs of OpenAI and Azure Speech Services.**

-(c) 2023 Andreas Pardeike, Matt McFarland
+(c) 2023 Andreas Pardeike, Matt McFarland and Steven Dickinson